 You must apply for admission, be admitted to Gadsden State, and enroll in an approved program of study.
 Disabled veterans attending under VA Vocational Rehabilitation must have a VA approval form 28-1905 on file, from a counselor with the Department of VA, before benefits may be authorized.

 Students approved for VA education benefits must notify the Gadsden State School Certifying Official each semester after their registration is complete to request submission of an enrollment certification.
-Students under Chapters 31 and 33 must also request authorization of tuition, which is based on approved percentage of VA benefit coverage.
+Students under Chapters 31 and 33 must also request authorization of tuition, which is based on the approved percentage of VA benefit coverage.
 Enrollment certifications will be submitted online via VA-Once beginning the day after add/drop ends, or as time permits prior to this date.

 You are responsible for registering only for courses that are required for your declared major and you must promptly notify the Gadsden State VA Office when dropping or adding classes or when withdrawing from all classes.